Alfakynz/PackWize/README.md

 # PackWize

-# ⚠️ This is the Go version of PackWize, some features are not available yet ⚠️

-The following features will be added in the future:

-- TUI
-- Easy updates

 ## 📜 Description

 This CLI/TUI was created to manage modpacks more easily than just using [Packwiz](https://packwiz.infra.link/). <br />